-‘THE BODY GARDEN’ by Fred Erik & Pleun van Dijk
+Words by Fred Erik and Pleun van Dijk

 The first humans to set foot on Mars will find themselves in a unique, unfamiliar position.
 They will be – as far as we know – the only organic beings on the red planet.
 Our bodies are in a constant state of renovation, producing skin, hair, and sweat among others.
 For lack of better alternatives, these bodily materials will become increasingly valuable.
 What was once regarded as trash becomes a goldmine of unexplored possibilities.
 Harvesting this mine only seems to be a logical step in the context of creating a bigger self-sustaining system that can facilitate human life on a dead planet.
 The Body Garden aims to be a speculative research project where the potential of human body materials is explored.

 An important example of ongoing research that was consulted is the MELiSSA project.
-An abbreviation for Micro-Ecological Life Support System Alternative, this pan-European project led by ESA aims to develop a regenerative life support system for long term human space missions.
-They do so by making use of the most conventional bodily materials such as sweat, urine, and feces.
+An abbreviation for Micro-Ecological Life Support System Alternative, this pan-European project led by ESA aims to develop a regenerative life support system for long-term human space missions.
+They do so by making use of the most conventional bodily materials, such as sweat, urine, and faeces.
 Reaching this technical goal is more than a solely technical challenge.
 Once we want to translate this concept into reality, humanity should also be prepared on a mental level.
-This psychological aspect, which is often neglected in technical research, is one of the domains where we as designers try to make a valuable contribution.
+This psychological aspect, which is often neglected in technical research, is one of the domains where we, as designers, try to make a valuable contribution.

-Overall, the installation can both be seen as a mirror to question our role on Earth, and a stepping stone to reposition ourselves within an interplanetary context.
-What started as a human-centered project, could eventually turn into an engine which fuels a bigger independent eco-system in which both humans and other species co-exist.
+Overall, the installation can both be seen as a mirror to question our role on Earth and a stepping stone to reposition ourselves within an interplanetary context.
+What started as a human-centred project could eventually turn into an engine which fuels a bigger independent ecosystem in which both humans and other species co-exist.